 When all systems are running nominally or when some or all of the systems are gracefully shut down, then consuming applications can expect to see every event exactly one time.
 However, when things go wrong it is always possible for consuming applications to see events at least once.

-When the Debeium’s systems crash, they are not always able to record their last position/offset.
-When the are restarted, they recover by starting where were last known to have been, and thus the consuming application will always see every event but may likely see at least some messages duplicated during recovery.
+When the Debezium’s systems crash, they are not always able to record their last position/offset.
+When they are restarted, they recover by starting where were last known to have been, and thus the consuming application will always see every event but may likely see at least some messages duplicated during recovery.

-Additionally, network failures may cause the Debezium connectors to not receive confirmation of writes, resulting in the same even being recorded one or more times (until confirmation is received).
+Additionally, network failures may cause the Debezium connectors to not receive confirmation of writes, resulting in the same event being recorded one or more times (until confirmation is received).

 What is Kafka?